markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 minimum requirements.

-The communication channel must support at least half-duplex operation, and provide an average throughput of around 500 bits per second, and supports a physical layer MTU of 500 bytes.
+The communication channel must support at least half-duplex operation, and provide an average throughput of 5 bits per second or greater, and supports a physical layer MTU of 500 bytes.
 The Reticulum stack should be able to run on more or less any hardware that can provide a Python 3.x runtime environment.